aws-samples/serverless-patterns/qbusiness-google-drive-lambda/README.md

 ![Configure Secrets](images/configure-secrets.png)

     Click next, then enter a name for your secret and click next.
-Click next on the following screen, and then store.
+Click next and then store on the following screens.

 ## Deployment Instructions